tdsparrow/doubanJack/readme.md

 `bundle install`

-> This will install all dependent gems.
+> This will install all dependencies.

 Go start it
 -----------